manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/parks_and_reserves_catalogue.md

 permalink: /parks_and_reserves_catalogue/
 ---

-## PAN-NZ Protected Area Source Dataset
+## Local Government Parks and Reserve Catalogue

 > This catalogue is automatically rendered from `_data/Parks_and_Reserves.csv`.

 <style>
 .scroll-sync-container {